 Uses types.MappingProxy or collections.ChainMap to provide read-only views of mappings without the cost of making a copy.

-Be careful when passing mutable arguments into a function since their implementation and ordering within the function may produce unexpected results.
+Be aware that for immutable arguments, local copies are created when assignment occurs within the function while for mutable arguments, assignments operate directly on the original argument.

-.
+Be careful when passing mutable arguments into a function since the assignment sequence (order) within the function may produce unexpected results.

 6.33 Dangling References to Stack Frames [DCM]